-By 2030, the Myanmar government plans to construct one million housing units to address housing shortages and the increasing demand for housing (ADB, 2019).
-Of these planned units, 20% will be constructed by the Department of Urban and Housing Development (DUHD), while the government and private sector will construct the rest (80%) (ADB, 2019).
+By 2030, the Myanmar government plans to construct one million housing units to address the country's housing shortages and increasing demand for housing (Asian Development Bank, 2019).
+Of these planned units, 20% will be constructed by the Department of Urban and Housing Development (DUHD), while the government and private sector will construct the rest (80%) (Asian Development Bank, 2019).
 As a result, public housing construction has dramatically increased since 2011.

 Apart from DUHD, local government departments, such as the Yangon City Development Committee (YCDC) and the Mandalay City Development Committee (MCDC), also provide public housing.
-Construction is carried out by DUHD's standard designs, while local government departments, such as the YCDC and MCDC, are responsible for building permits (Japan International Cooperation Agency [JICA], 2018).
+Construction is carried out by DUHD's standard designs, while local government departments, such as the YCDC and MCDC, are responsible for building permits (Japan International Cooperation Agency, 2018).

 In providing public housing construction, the DUHD plays the role of both designer and client because public housing buildings are constructed according to the DUHD's standard design.
 Third-party consultants review the progress and quality of construction carried out by contractors.
 They monitor construction progress and quality to verify that the project fulfils specifications.
-Based on the progress of the construction, the consultant certified approval upon completion of the work.
-After obtaining the consultant's approval, contractors can take their payment from the client (JICA, 2018).
+Based on the progress of the construction, the consultant will certify approval upon completion of the work.
+After obtaining the consultant's approval, contractors can take their payment from the client (Japan International Cooperation Agency, 2018).